ucsb-cs56-projects/cs56-games-checkers/W18_proj00.md

 Fuheng Zhao, Runyu Gao

 a.
-In this checkers project, we going to fix some bug an d make this checker game more fun.
+In this checkers project, we are going to simulate two players playing checker game with each other.
+Potentially, we will add an AI so that the player can play by him/herself.
+We are also going to fix some bug and make this checker game more fun.

 b.
 At current state, there is a gui and command line version of this game in some poor condition.